 From there we made a beeline to the Accademia Gallery to see the Statue of David by Michelangelo.
-After being in museum’s all day we went to Gustapizza and had the best pizza I have ever had in my life!
-Seriously, life changing pizza.
+After being in museums all day we went to Gustapizza and had the best pizza I have ever had in my life!
+Seriously, life-changing pizza.

 Since a lot of the museums are closed on Monday we saw a few things we hadn’t gotten to see previously.
 We started the day with the Santa Maria Novella.

-We finally had enough time to see the Duomo in Firenze, but didn’t know that you have to schedule times to go to the bell tower, library and Duomo.
+We finally had enough time to see the Duomo in Firenze but didn’t know that you have to schedule times to go to the bell tower, library and Duomo.
 Make sure you get tickets a day or two before to get your spot!

 After visiting the Duomo, we saw the coolest record store across the street called Move On.
-It was a bar on the bottom and record store on the second level.
-We spent a good deal of time in there looking through vinyl and finding some great album’s!
+It was a bar on the bottom and a record store on the second level.
+We spent a good deal of time in there looking through vinyl and finding some great albums!
 We ended up getting the Blue Album by Weezer and Dark Side of the Moon by Pink Floyd.

 Then we had lunch at the All’antico Vinaio.
 We had the best sandwiches!
 I’m seriously drooling right now, thinking about all the good food!

-Next we climbed the Palazzo Vecchio and took in the view.
+Next, we climbed the Palazzo Vecchio and took in the view.
 It was quite a climb up there, and they only let 15 people up at a time!

 We spent our last day in Florence exploring and getting gelato from Perché no!

-Day 4: We rented a car at the local airport and drove to Pisa!
+We rented a car at the local airport and drove to Pisa!

-Half of Pisa is in a no drive zone so we had to park a mile outside of the city!
-We found a meter, had on comfortable shoes and headed into Pisa.
+Half of Pisa is in a no-drive zone so we had to park a mile outside of the city!
+We found a meter, had on comfortable shoes, and headed into Pisa.
 I recommend getting to Pisa early since we had trouble taking the perfect shot with the leaning tower!

 Of course, the first stop was the Leaning Tower.
-After this we visited the Cathedral and Baptistery.
+After this, we visited the Cathedral and Baptistery.
 You can climb the tower or Pisa but again you have to get tickets ahead of time or it’s harder to get in.

 I wish we had more time in Siena but we started with gelato.
 My Italian is awful and I asked for chocolate and coffee gelato but ended up with strawberry and coffee – yuck!

 Then it was time for wine tasting.
 We drove to the Podere le Ripi and took a tour of their facility.
-We didn’t make reservations at a lot of the wineries, and didn’t get to have a tasting or tour but the two wineries we did visit and got to tour were so fun!
+We didn’t make reservations at a lot of the wineries and didn’t get to have a tasting or tour but the two wineries we did visit and got to tour were so fun!